đ Love Is in the Air⊠And So Is That Smell: Skunk Mating Season Is Here!

 The best time to stop a skunk problem is before it becomes a family of skunks.

-At Advanced Wildlife Control, we provide humane skunk removal and nuisance wildlife trapping for homeowners across the New Hampshire Seacoast, New Hampshire Lakes Region, Southern Maine, and surrounding areas.
+At Advanced Wildlife Control, we provide humane skunk removal services and nuisance wildlife trapping for homeowners across the New Hampshire Seacoast, New Hampshire Lakes Region, Southern Maine, and surrounding areas.

 We also offer free inspections, so you can confirm activity early and avoid unpleasant surprises.